 Please note these rates may vary if the Apprentice is 21 years old or over and has completed the first year of their apprenticeship.
 National Minimum Wage (NMW) and National Living Wage (NLW) will apply.

-Once qualified, salaries can range from £350 to over £800 a week.
+Once qualified, salaries can range from £350 to over £900 a week or more.
 You may get extra allowances for overtime.

 - You will work in different locations, indoors and outside in all weathers.